-Search IP: Search the entire ban manager for a specific IP.
+Search IP: Search the ban manager for a specific IP.

-IP address: Enter the IP you want to ban.
+IP address (input): Enter the IP of the user you want to ban.

-Username: Enter the username of the person you banned.
-(Can be anything if you don’t want to put their real username)
+Username (input): Enter the username of the person you banned.

-Expires [box]: Once you have an IP and username set, you can change the amount of time you want it banned for.
-By default it is 24 hours, but you can ban a user longer than that.
+Expires [dropdown]: Once you have an IP and username set, you can change the amount of time you want the user banned for.
+By default it is 24 hours, but you can ban a user longer than that using this.

 A banned user keeps coming back, why is this?

 Since Flockmod bans by IPs, if a user changes their IP they may be able to re-enter the room.
 It is possible they changed their IP because it is dynamic, meaning it can change when the IP lease expires.
 Normally dynamic IPs can still be banned, because they all look similar to eachother.
 However just because two IPs look identical doesn’t mean it is the same user.